 For many purposes (such as a quick first look at likely areas of greatest vulnerability), projected change relative to 1986-2005 is sufficient.

 For detailed impact assessments though, you're likely to need to have data showing likely future temperatures, rainfall amounts etc., perhaps as time-series.
 If this is the case you can:

-These application-ready datasets combine gridded observed data with gridded climate projections to produce plausible future climate data at daily or monthly time steps on the high-resolution 5 km grid.
+These application-ready datasets combine gridded observed data with gridded climate projections to produce plausible future climate data at daily, monthly, seasonal and annual time steps on the high-resolution 5 km grid.
 These data are appropriate to use as inputs to quantitative impact assessment processes, such as crop growth modelling and species distribution modelling.